 Shoes and Toys

-- Oops - latex paint remover - great for getting all kinds of stains, marks, and stickers off plastic toys.
-If the toy is made of thin plastic, test a small area before cleaning.
-On most thick plastic such as Little Tikes toys, Oops will take off scratches, scuffs, crayon, pen, pencil, etc. On stubborn marks, use steel wool.
-Will also take crayon off chalk boards without damaging the finish.
+- Oops latex paint remover - great for getting all kinds of stains, marks, and stickers off plastic.
+If the item is made of thin plastic, test a small area before cleaning.
+On stubborn marks, use steel wool.
 Wear rubber gloves.
 Found at Wal-Mart and hardware stores.

 - Power wheels - local repair stores have decals - you can clean fuses and switches with a Q-tip and alcohol